M4I-nanoscopy/mtf-nps-dqe/README.md

 ## TODOs
 Making these scripts into a package was mostly an afterthought.
 Some things need still to be fixed as a result.

-* Refactor measureMTF and measureNPS to truly run from main()
+* Refactor all scripts to truly run from main(), this now done with a hack in setup.py
-* Include entry point for scripts
+  * This currently causes all exceptions to occur during library loading
 * Better script names for plotting

 ## Authors

 * Paul van Schayck - p.vanschayck@maastrichtuniversity.nl
 * Yue Zhang - yue.zhang@maastrichtuniveristy.nl
+* Raimond Ravelli - rbg.ravelli@maastrichtuniversity.nl (corresponding)

 ## Copyright